-Surface-wave tomography using ambient seismic noise, also called ambient noise tomography (ANT), is becoming an increasingly well established method to estimate short period ( $\leq 20$ sec) and intermediate period (between 20 and 50 sec) surface wave speeds on both regional (Sabra et al., 2005a; Shapiro et al., 2005; Kang and Shin, 2006; Yao et al., 2006; Lin et al., 2007; Moschetti et al., 2007) and continental (Yang et al., 2007; Bensen et al., 2007b) scales.
-The applicability of the method at long periods (> 50 sec) is also now receiving more attention (e.g., Yang et al., 2007; Bensen et al., 2007a).
+Surface-wave tomography using ambient seismic noise, also called ambient noise tomography (ANT), is becoming an increasingly well established method to estimate short period (< 20 sec) and intermediate period (between 20 and 50 sec) surface wave speeds on both regional (Sabra et al., 2005a; Shapiro et al., 2005; Kang and Shin, 2006; Yao et al., 2006; Lin et al., 2007; Moschetti et al., 2007) and continental (Yang et al., 2007; Bensen et al., 2007b) scales.
+The applicability of the method at long periods (> 50 sec) is also now receiving more attention (e.g., Yang et al., 2007; Bensen et al., 2007b).
 In these studies, Rayleigh wave Green's functions between station-pairs are estimated by cross-correlating long time-sequences of ambient noise recorded simultaneously at both stations.
 These studies have established that, within reasonable tolerances, the measurements are repeatable when performed in different seasons, the Green's functions agree with earthquake records, dispersion curves agree with those measured from earthquakes, and the resulting tomography maps cohere with known geological structures such as sedimentary basins and mountain ranges.
 Applied to regional array data, such as the EarthScope/USArray Transportable Array (TA), PASSCAL experiments, or the Virtual European Broadband Seismic Network, the resulting dispersion maps display higher resolution and are obtained to much shorter periods than those typically derived from teleseismic earthquakes.
 This holds out the prospect to infer considerably higher resolution information about the crust and uppermost mantle over extended regions.

 To date, these studies have concentrated exclusively on Rayleigh waves and predominantly have used the estimated empirical Green's functions to obtain only measurements of group speed.
 Yao et al. (2006) was the first to use the empirical Green's functions to estimate the Rayleigh wave phase speed.
-The first principle purpose of this paper is to investigate the extension of ambient noise tomography to Love waves and to make phase measurements in the western United States.
+The two principle purposes of this paper are, first, to investigate the extension of ambient noise tomography to Love waves and, second, to make phase measurements in the western United States.
 In so doing, we use data from the EarthScope/USArray TA combined with other regional networks in the western United States.
 From its inception until 31 October 2006, over 250 TA stations were deployed in this region and operated for various lengths of time (Figure 1).
 Moschetti et al. (2007) have used these stations recently to obtain Rayleigh wave group velocity maps at periods from 8 to 40 sec using ANT.
-We explicitly extend this study to phase velocity measurements and also show for the first time that Love wave dispersion also can be measured from ambient noise and be used to produce tomographic maps.
+We explicitly extend this study to phase velocity measurements and also show for the first time that Love wave dispersion also can be measured from ambient noise and used to produce tomographic maps.

-Early ambient noise studies focused on Rayleigh waves at the expense of Love waves because of the higher locally generated noise on the horizontal components and general skepticism that the ambient noise source would be ineffective at directly generating Love waves.
-Numerous ambient noise source studies (e.g., Rhie and Romanowicz, 2004, 2006; Stehly et al., 2006) have concluded that coupling between ocean waves and the shallow seafloor produces long-range coherent noise on the vertical component.
+Although coda wave studies (Campillo & Paul, 2003; Paul et al, 2005) demonstrated that Love wave signals could also be extracted from the diffusive wave field, early ambient noise studies focused on Rayleigh waves at the expense of Love waves because of the higher locally generated noise on the horizontal components and general belief that the ambient noise source would be ineffective at directly generating Love waves.
+Numerous ambient noise source studies (e.g., Rhie and Romanowicz, 2004, 2006; Stehly et al., 2006; Yang and Ritzwoller, 2007) have concluded that coupling between ocean waves and the shallow seafloor produces long-range coherent noise on the vertical component.
 It has been believed, however, that it is more difficult to couple ocean waves with horizontal motions of the seafloor, which would make Love wave generation less efficient than that of Rayleigh waves.
 We show here that, in fact, Love waves appear clearly on the transverse-transverse cross-correlations between most station pairs, at least at periods shorter than 20 sec.